ericdano/AERIESCanvasGAM/README.md

 <b>AllCampusStudentInformationCourses.py</b> - Is a script that takes data from AERIES and then puts students in an informational course, and a corresponding section of that course for their grade.
 It is used for campus wide announcements and stuff.

+<b>ABSWorks.py</b> Pulls data from AERIES and sends it to ASB Works.

+<b>Aeries2FAResetManual.py</b> Script to manually reset 2FA for AERIES users

 <b>AERIES Canvas Course Renamer and Crosslister</b> - One of the issues we have with the current AERIES to Canvas sync is that the naming of the classes suck.
 And a lot of classes need to be hand cross-listed.
 This script solves that issue, and will rename a class with the School year (24-25) Course Name - LastName Period format.

 <b>CanvasGroups_ACISCounselingToCanvas.py</b> - Takes an AERIES database query of what students the Independent Study Counselor has and updates the Canvas Group